-EDITION 2 - DECEMBER 2016 Copyright © United Nations Environment Programme, 2017 ISBN: 978-92-807-3647-2 Job No: DEP/2101/NA Published in May 2017 Acknowledgements Thanks are due to the lead and contributing authors for the development of this learning journal.
-Lead authors: Rebecca Mant (UNEP-WCMC), Danae Maniatis (UNDP/UN-REDD) Contributing authors and reviewers: Tim Christophersen (UNEP/UN-REDD), Adam Gerrand (FAO/ UN-REDD), Lera Miles (UNEP/WCMC), Elizabeth Eggerts (UNDP/UN-REDD) Disclaimers The designations employed and the presentation of the material in this publication do not imply the expression of any opinion whatsoever on the part of the United Nations Environment Programme concerning the legal status of any country, territory, city or its authorities, or concerning the delimitation of its frontiers or boundaries.
+EDITION 3 - DECEMBER 2018 Copyright © United Nations Environment Programme, 2018 ISBN: 978-92-807-3647-2 Job No: DEP/2101/NA Published in September 2018 Acknowledgements Thanks are due to the lead and contributing authors for the development of this learning journal.
+Lead authors: Bruno Hugel (UNDP/UN-REDD) Contributing authors and reviewers: Charlotte Hicks (UNEP/WCMC), Pierre-Yves Guedez (UNDP/ UN-REDD), Elina Vaananen (UNEP/WCMC), Marco Chiu (UNDP/UN-REDD), Joel Scriven (UNDP/UN-REDD), Elizabeth Eggerts (UNDP/UN-REDD) Disclaimers The designations employed and the presentation of the material in this publication do not imply the expression of any opinion whatsoever on the part of the United Nations Environment Programme concerning the legal status of any country, territory, city or its authorities, or concerning the delimitation of its frontiers or boundaries.
 Moreover, the views expressed do not necessarily represent the decision or the stated policy of the United Nations Environment Programme, nor does the citing of trade names or commercial processes constitute endorsement.
 Reproduction This publication may be reproduced in whole or in part and in any form for educational or nonprofit purposes without special permission from the copyright holder, provided acknowledgement of the source is made.
 The United Nations Environment Programme would appreciate receiving a copy of any publication that uses this publication as a source.
 No use of this publication may be made for resale or for any other commercial purpose whatsoever without prior permission in writing from the United Nations Environment Programme.
 Applications for such permission, with a statement of the purpose and extent of the reproduction, should be addressed to the Director, DCPI, UNEP, P.O.
 Box 30552, Nairobi 00100, Kenya.
-ABOUT US UN-REDD The UN-REDD Programme is the United Nations collaborative initiative on Reducing Emissions from Deforestation and forest Degradation (REDD) in developing countries.
+This publication is available online at: http://bit.ly/REDD_Academy ABOUT US UN-REDD The UN-REDD Programme is the United Nations collaborative initiative on Reducing Emissions from Deforestation and forest Degradation (REDD) in developing countries.
 The Programme was launched in 2008 and builds on the convening role and technical expertise of the Food and Agriculture Organization of the United Nations (FAO), the United Nations Development Programme (UNDP) and the United Nations Environment Programme (UNEP).
 The UN-REDD Programme supports nationally-led REDD+ processes and promotes the informed and meaningful involvement of all stakeholders, including Indigenous Peoples and other forest-dependent communities, in national and international REDD+ implementation.
 REDD+ACADEMY The REDD+ Academy is a coordinated REDD+ capacity development initiative led by the UN-REDD Programme and the UNEP Environmental Education and Training Unit, which seeks to match the scale of the global climate change mitigation challenge and enable systematic, focused capacity development to deliver REDD+ on the ground.
 The REDD+ Academy is a comprehensive response to capacity building needs identified by the countries receiving support from the UN-REDD Programme.
 The main aim of the REDD+ Academy is to empower potential "REDD+ champions" with the requisite knowledge and skills to promote the implementation of national REDD+ activities.
 UNITAR The United Nations Institute for Training and Research (UNITAR) is a principal training arm of the United Nations, working in every region of the world.
 We empower individuals, governments and organizations through knowledge and learning to effectively overcome contemporary global challenges.
 Our training targets two key groups of beneficiaries: the delegates to the United Nations and others who develop intergovernmental agreements establishing global norms, policies, and programmes, and the key national change agents who turn the global agreements into action at the national level.